adulmovits/ss_tcp_queue/README.md

 ## Description

-This check runs the command "ss --numeric --listening --tcp" on the host and parses the output to collect Send-Q and Recv-Q bytes broken down by port.
+This check runs the command `ss --numeric --listening --tcp` every 1 second on the host and parses the output to collect Send-Q and Recv-Q bytes broken down by port.

 ## Metrics Collected